Updated May 8th, 2026

 Finally, organizations should develop a structured Quality and Testing strategy.

 Automated accessibility tools are valuable for identifying high-level issues, but they typically detect only 30–40% of accessibility barriers.
 Achieving meaningful accessibility requires manual testing with screen readers, keyboard navigation, and real user workflows.
+Meaningful accessibility improvements often require user testing to understand how people with different abilities interact with digital experiences in real-world situations.

 At Modea, our Quality and Testing practice combines automated scans with manual audits to evaluate how users navigate and interact with digital products.
 This approach helps uncover complex usability issues—such as keyboard traps, hidden focus states, or inaccessible authentication flows—that automated tools often miss.